Lina Brockdorff: Writings

 Brockdorff began writing at the age of 17 whilst attending the teachers' training college, where scholar Ġużè Aquilina would encourage his students to write short stories or essays for broadcast on radio.
 She was highly prolific throughout the subsequent decades, writing and producing several programmes that were aired on Rediffusion throughout the 1950s and 1960s, including Ħlieqa Bejnietna, Quddiem il-Mera, Nofs Siegħa Flimkien, and Magic in the Kitchen.

-She wrote several radio plays, including Il-Fqajjar t'Assisi.
+Brockdorff wrote several radio plays, including Il-Fqajjar t'Assisi.
 Some of her works were also broadcast on Australian radio.

 Throughout her career, she has written six anthologies, twelve novels and over 340 novellas.
 She also wrote an autobiography about her experience of World War II called Sireni u Serenati (Serenades Amidst The Sirens), which was awarded a prize as Best novel - Non Fiction by the National Book Council of Malta in 2004.
 It was also subsequently serialised and broadcast on various radio stations.
 She was awarded the Gold Medal at Ġieħ l-Akkademja tal-Malti.